PartlySaneStudios/partly-sane-skies/README.md

 ### Party Manager

 Manage your party and join dungeons with a helpful party manager, with features such as viewing stats, kicking, party transfer buttons, and etc. Included in the Party Manager GUI.
 You can open it by typing the command ``/pm`` or by using the keybind.
-Default: ``P`` *(Added in v0.0.2)*
+Default: ``P``

 ![Custom Main Menu](images/party_manager.png)

 ### Watcher Ready, Message, Warning, Siren and Sound

-When the watcher is done spawning mobs, a message will appear on your screen, along with an optional sound, party message and World War II (1938-1945) air raid siren incase the previous two don't get your attention.. *(Added in v0.0.3)*
+When the watcher is done spawning mobs, a message will appear on your screen, along with an optional sound, party message and World War II (1938-1945) air raid siren incase the previous two don't get your attention..

 ### Permanent Dungeon Party Selector

 Automatically parties everyone in a permanent dungeon party.
 Using ``/pp`` or ``/permparty``, you have the option to create, party, delete, and add and remove members from your permanent party.
-You can even add different parties such as an f6Party or a jujuNonCarry party. *(Added in v0.0.5)*
+You can even add different parties such as an f6Party or a jujuNonCarry party.

 </details>